dschnitzler14/BlinkR/README.md

 ## Step 3: Download Code Editor

 For most R projects the recommended editor is "R Studio" which you can download [here](https://posit.co/downloads/).
 However, I find using something like VSCode easier to navigate a large complex shiny app like this one.
-You can download VSCode [here] (https://code.visualstudio.com/download), but note there is some additional set up for getting R running in VSCode - [here are the instructions](https://code.visualstudio.com/docs/languages/r).
+You can download VSCode [here](https://code.visualstudio.com/download), but note there is some additional set up for getting R running in VSCode - [here are the instructions](https://code.visualstudio.com/docs/languages/r).

 We're almost there, I promise.